 Knowing what to look for in sites that accept guest posts is one thing; getting those sites to host your posts is a different matter entirely.
 So let’s go over what you can do when searching for that ever-elusive perfect site.

 There’s something to be said about going for what you want in a straight line.
 Single out your perfect site or sites; research where they stand on guest posting, and finally contact them directly.
+You can use cold email outreach software to reach out to them.
 If you’re lucky, they could offer guest posting opportunities regularly, and all you’ll need to do is fill out a predefined form.

 Alternatively, try searching their site for terms like “guest post” or “contributor”.
 And finally, even if you can’t find any of the things mentioned, or they don’t yield results, you can always write an email or contact them through social media to get your proverbial foot through the door.